Azure-Samples/azure-ai-vision-sdk/samples/cpp/image-analysis/README-Linux.md

   * To compile using make, run `make -f ../makefile`.
   * To compile using CMake, run `cmake ..`, then run `make`.

-You should see the resulting executable `image-analysis-samples` in the current folder.
+You should see the resulting executable `image-analysis-samples.exe` in the current folder.

 ## Get usage help

-* To get usage help, you'll first need to configure the loader's library path to point to the folder where Vision SDK shared objects are located (Note: this is likely a packaging bug.
-Once fixed, you will not need to do this step):
-    ```
-    export LD_LIBRARY_PATH=/usr/lib/azure-ai-vision/:$LD_LIBRARY_PATH
-    ```

-* Then run it with the `-h` or `--help` flag:
+* To get usage help run the executable with the `-h` or `--help` flag:
     ```
     ./image-analysis-samples.exe -h
     ```